 Graphic with stylized Earth in orange, teal, and white, alongside text that reads 'global south migration lab' on a yellow background, decorated with colorful patterns and borders.

 GSML exists to flip the script.
-Led by Dr. Yvonne Su, the lab supports South-led research, collaborates with Global South scholars, and centers the lived experiences of displaced communities.
-It challenges a system where most migration studies are published by academics in high-income countries—many with no direct ties to the regions they study.
+Led by Dr. Yvonne Su, the lab supports South-led research, collaborates with Global South scholars, and centres the lived experiences of displaced communities.
+It challenges a system in which most migration research is produced in high-income countries, often by academics with no direct ties to the regions they study, distorting narratives and policy responses.
+GSML spotlights the realities and resilience of South-South migration, working to build knowledge, shift power, and shape policies rooted in lived experience rather than colonial myths.

 Global South Migration Lab Team